Hammerhead Shark: The Majestic Predator of the Great Barrier Reef

 Behaviour

-Hammerhead sharks are renowned for their impressive hunting skills, facilitated by their distinctive head shape.
+Because of their distinctive head shape, hammerhead sharks are renowned for their impressive hunting abilities.
 They are opportunistic feeders, consuming diverse prey like fish, crustaceans, and squid.
 These sharks also engage in group hunting, forming schools ranging from a few individuals to hundreds of sharks.
 While not typically dangerous to humans, it is advisable to approach them with caution and respect.

 Threats and Conservation

-The International Union for Conservation of Nature (IUCN) currently lists Hammerhead sharks as Endangered or Vulnerable due to overfishing and habitat loss.
+The International Union for Conservation of Nature (IUCN) lists hammerhead sharks as endangered or vulnerable due to overfishing and habitat loss.

 The Great Barrier Reef Marine Park Authority has implemented several measures to protect hammerhead sharks, including fishing restrictions and marine protected areas.
 Occasionally caught as bycatch in commercial fisheries, their fins are in high demand for use in shark fin soup.